amitaibu/Gizra/_posts/2014-04-27-emmet-tutorial.md

 #### Did you ever wanted to create an “instant” html and css ?
 If you answered “yes” then you are in the perfect place to meet the ultimate tool that will enhance your productivity and save you a lot of time when coding.
-Some of you may know it as “Zen coding” and for quite some time (2012) it’s known as <a href="http://emmet.io/">Emmet</a>.
+Some of you may know it as “Zen coding” and for quite some time (Since 2012) it’s known as <a href="http://emmet.io/">Emmet</a>.

 Emmet is a plugin for a text editor which greatly improves html and css workflow.
 The idea behind it is to instantly expand simple abbreviations into complex code snippet.